-Named Executive Officers for 2018 David Katzman-Chief Executive Officer Steven Katzman-Chief Operating Officer Susan Greenspon Rammelt-General Counsel
+Named Executive Officers for 2018

+David Katzman-Chief Executive Officer

+Steven Katzman-Chief Operating Officer

+Susan Greenspon Rammelt-General Counsel and Secretary

 Prior to this offering, our board of directors was responsible for reviewing our executive compensation program and determining the compensation of our NEOs.
-Following this offering, the compensation committee will be responsible for reviewing our executive compensation program and determining the compensation of our NEOs, including setting base salaries, approving corporate goals and objectives relating to the compensation of our NEOs, evaluating their performance in light of those objectives, and determining and approving their compensation, including equity-based compensation awards, as well as determining compensation policies for our other executive officers.
-Following this offering, the compensation committee will develop and maintain a compensation framework that is appropriate and competitive for a public company and may establish executive compensation objectives and programs that are different from those currently in place.
+Following this offering, the compensation committee, in consultation with the board of directors and, with respect to NEOs other than our CEO, in consultation with our Chairman and CEO, will be responsible for reviewing our executive compensation program and determining the compensation of our NEOs, including setting base salaries, approving corporate goals and objectives relating to the compensation of our NEOs, evaluating their performance in light of those objectives, and determining and approving their compensation, including equity-based compensation awards, as well as determining compensation policies for our other executive officers.
+Following this offering, the compensation committee, in consultation with the board of directors and our Chairman and CEO, will develop and maintain a compensation framework that is appropriate and competitive for a public company and may establish executive compensation objectives and programs that are different from those currently in place.